-The lifeguard room uses a 1-ton window AC unit with an estimated energy efficiency ratio (EER) of 11.
-The unit appears to be in good condition.
+A 0.5-ton window AC unit serves the bathhouse lifeguard first aid room.
+Rated at an energy efficiency ratio (EER) of 11, the unit is operating within its rated useful life and is in good condition.

-Window AC Unit
+Bathhouse: Window AC Unit